Adam: What are your qualifications?

 [the dead people laugh]

-Barbara: What about the guy in the flyer, you know Betel...
+Barbara: What about that guy in the flyer, you know Betel...

 Juno: Shh...
 Don't even say his name.
 You don't want his help.